DEVANSH-DVJ/cs526-cos-ssa/README.md

 ### Reproduce Evaluation

-Run

 ```bash
 make eval
 ```

 ### Repository Layout

-`src` contains our implementation, split into more general code.
+- `src/` contains our implementation, split into more general code.

-`llvm` contains code for extract CFG and destroy CoS-SSA.
+  - `src/llvm/` contains code for extract CFG and destroy CoS-SSA.

-`cfg` contains our CFG data structures.
+  - `src/cfg/` contains our CFG data structures.

-`dfg` contains code to compute and optimize the DFG
+  - `src/dfg/` contains code to compute and optimize the DFG.

-`ssa` contains our SSA data structures and code to generate CoS-SSA.
+  - `src/ssa/` contains our SSA data structures and code to generate CoS-SSA.

-`include` contains the header files corresponding to the `.cc` files in `src`.
+- `include` contains the header files corresponding to the `.cc` files in `src`.

-`docker` contains files to build / run `cos_ssa` in a container.
+- `docker` contains files to build / run `cos_ssa` in a container.

-`scripts` contains build and run scripts used by our `Makefile`.

-`tests/cfg-to-ssa` contains our unit tests for DFG construction, optimization, and CoS-SSA generation.
+- `tests/cfg-to-ssa` contains our unit tests for DFG construction, optimization, and CoS-SSA generation.

-`test/e2e` contains our `.ll` unit tests for the entire program.
+- `test/e2e` contains our `.ll` unit tests for the entire program.
+- `benchmarks` contains the benchmarks used in our evaluation.
+- `scripts` contains build and run scripts used by our `Makefile`.
+- `build` contains the pre-built binary.

 ### Running the Program